Bacterial Meningitis Vaccination

-Entering Spring 2013 – vaccination must be on or after 01/14/2008
+Entering Spring 2014 – vaccination must be on or after 01/13/2009

-Entering Summer 2013 – vaccination must be on or after 06/03/2008
+Entering Summer 2014 – vaccination must be on or after 06/02/2009

-Entering Fall 2013 – vaccination must be on or after 08/26/2008
+Entering Fall 2014 – vaccination must be on or after 09/01/2009

 Evidence of vaccination must be submitted in one of the following four formats:

 A complete Evidence of Vaccination against Bacterial Meningitis Form.
 Use this form if you plan to obtain your vaccination somewhere other than your personal physician's office.

-- A document bearing the signature or stamp of the physician or his/her designee, or public health personnel (must include the month, day, and year the vaccination was administered).
+A document bearing the signature or stamp of the physician or his/her designee, or public health personnel (must include the month, day, and year the vaccination was administered).